Bionic-AI-Solutions/dev-template/README.md

 ---

-**Ready to start developing?** Run `docker-compose up -d` and SSH into your development environment!
+**Ready to start developing?** Run `docker-compose up -d` and SSH into your development environment!# Trigger ArgoCD test